Nonparametric Treatment Effect Identification in School Choice

-This paper proceeds as follows. \Cref{sec:model} introduces notation, setup, and a class of school choice mechanisms. \Cref{sec:nonstoch} defines atomic treatment effects and characterizes those that are identified. \Cref{sub:est} proves asymptotic properties for local linear regression estimators for RD-driven aggregate treatment effect estimands. \Cref{sec:conclusion} concludes.
+This paper proceeds as follows. \Cref{sec:model} introduces notation, setup, a class of school choice mechanisms, and a set of treatment effect estimands; in particular, \cref {sec:nonstoch} discusses in detail the motivation for our identification results and some recommendations for aggregating atomic treatment effects. \Cref {sec:identi} characterizes those that are identified. \Cref{sub:est} proves asymptotic properties for standard estimators of lottery- or RD-driven estimands. \Cref {sec:monte_carlo} illustrates our recommendations and results with a Monte Carlo study. \Cref{sec:conclusion} concludes.